Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Results

 Table~\ref{tab:results_dense} summarizes the performance of the retrieval pipelines on the custom educational benchmark.
 To facilitate comparison, the best result for each metric is highlighted in bold.

-\paragraph{Analysis of Results.} The experimental data confirms that integrating Entity Linking significantly improves retrieval precision.
-All entity-enhanced pipelines outperformed the baseline in terms of Exact Match (EM), indicating a superior ability to place the precise gold chunk at the very top of the ranking.

-\textit{Comparison of Ranking Strategies.} Our proposed \textit{ELERAG} strategy emerged as the most effective method for this domain, achieving the highest scores in EM ($0.565$), Precision@1 ($0.696$), and MRR\_gold ($0.668$) and MRR\_rel\_docs ($0.779$).
+Our proposed \textit{ELERAG} strategy emerged as the most effective method for this domain, achieving the highest scores in key precision metrics (EM, MRR, P@1).
 This superiority demonstrates that fusing the entity signal with dense retrieval via RRF is more robust than a simple linear combination (Weighted-Score), effectively filtering out semantically similar but factually incorrect chunks.

-\textit{Cross-Encoder vs. Entity Signal.} Comparing our method with the \textit{RRF + Cross-Encoder} reveals a critical insight consistent with the Domain Mismatch hypothesis.
-The Cross-Encoder achieved the highest Recall@1 ($0.408$), proving its strong capability to identify relevant content in a broad sense.
-However, it failed to translate this into superior Exact Match or MRR scores, performing worse than \textit{ELERAG} on these precision metrics.
-This suggests that while the generic, pre-trained Cross-Encoder captures general semantics well, it lacks the specific domain grounding provided by the explicit Entity Linking signal.
-Consequently, \textit{ELERAG} proves to be not only more accurate for the top-ranking position but also significantly more computationally efficient than the Cross-Encoder pipeline.
+The \textit{Standalone Cross-Encoder} achieved the highest Recall@10 ($0.816$), confirming the ability of deep transformer models to identify relevant content within a broader window.
+However, this broad recall did not translate into superior ranking precision: both Cross-Encoder variants scored lower than \textit{ELERAG} in EM and MRR (both MRR\_gold and MRR\_rel\_docs).
+This might depend on the fact that while the generic, pre-trained Cross-Encoder captures general semantic relevance effectively, it lacks the specific domain grounding provided by the explicit Entity Linking signal.
+In this specialized educational context, the Cross-Encoder tends to assign high scores to semantically plausible but factually distinct chunks, whereas \textit{ELERAG} successfully utilizes Wikidata IDs to disambiguate and prioritize the exact target concept.